prefect-databricks

 print(message)

-Prefect flow that launches a new cluster to run example.ipynb
+Here, the flow launches a new cluster to run example.ipynb

 from prefect import flow